libra2org/libra2-core/libra2-move/framework/README-MIRROR-REPO.md

 # The Libra2 Framework Repo

 This repository serves as a mirror for the Libra2 Framework packages, including the Move standard library.
-The contents are synced from [libra2-core](https://github.com/libra2org/libra2-core) on an hourly basis.
+The contents are synced from [libra2-core](https://github.com/libra2org/libra2-core) frequently.

 By pulling dependencies from this mirror repository, developers can avoid downloading unnecessary data, reducing build time significantly.